HenriWahl/dhcpy6d-jekyll/docs/documentation/config/general.md

 ### Setting `ntp_server`

 Can be unicast addresses, multicast addresses or FQDNs following RFC 5908 for DHCPv6 option 56.
+Multiple NTP servers have to be separated by space or comma.

 #### Example: